Freight Shipping from St. Petersburg to New Orleans

 How much does it cost to ship freight from St. Petersburg to New Orleans?

-Full truckload (FTL) rates from St. Petersburg, FL to New Orleans, LA currently range from $1,324-$1,632 for a standard dry van load over the 616-mile route.
+Full truckload (FTL) rates from St. Petersburg, FL to New Orleans, LA currently range $1,324-$1,632 (roughly $2.16-$2.66 per mile over 616 miles).
 LTL shipments typically cost $539-$924 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from St. Petersburg to New Orleans?

-Standard FTL transit from St. Petersburg to New Orleans is approximately 11 hrs by truck over 616 miles.
+Standard FTL transit from St. Petersburg to New Orleans is approximately 11 hrs by truck over 616 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for St. Petersburg to New Orleans freight?